 A recipient will not recognize income upon the grant of a nonstatutory stock option.
-A recipient will recognize compensation income upon the exercise of a nonstatutory stock option equal to the value of the stock on the day the recipient exercised the option less the exercise price.
-Upon sale of the stock, the recipient will recognize capital gain or loss equal to the difference between the sales proceeds and the value of the stock on the day the option was exercised.
+A recipient will recognize compensation income upon the exercise of a nonstatutory stock option equal to any excess of the value of the stock on the day the recipient exercised the option over the exercise price.
+Upon sale of the stock, the recipient will recognize capital gain or loss equal to the difference between the sales proceeds and the recipient's basis in the stock, which generally is equal to the value of the stock on the day the option was exercised.
 This capital gain or loss will be long-term if the recipient has held the stock for more than one year and otherwise will be short-term.